mjoynes-wombat-web/URL-Shortener/readme.md

 #### [`GET http://localhost:3000/api/v1/urls`]

 ### Summary
-Accessing this endpoint will return all of the shortened urls.
+Accessing this endpoint will return all of the shortened URLs.

 ### Sample Response
 ```